jdconley/argon2themax/README.md

 Do you run massively parallel, high memory systems dedicated to hashing passwords?
 No?
 Attackers that crack passwords sure do.
-You might as well protect your users' passwords as well as you can.
+You might as well protect your passwords as well as you can.

 ## Installation
 Argon2TheMax depends on the [argon2](https://github.com/ranisalt/node-argon2) Node module, which